• Home

 Folklore of Wales by Anne Ross

-The people of Wales have always highly valued storytelling, handling down tales from one generation to the next.
+The people of Wales have always highly valued storytelling, handing down tales from one generation to the next.
 Therefore, it comes as no surprise that the tales of Wales’ past are all so different and colorful.
 In Folklore of Wales, Anne Ross examines the medieval church’s role in this tradition.
 She also shows us which place names are associated with particular legends.
 There are also individual chapters on giants and monsters, witches, omens and second sight, supernatural animals and birds, folk healing and herbal remedies, calendar customs, and ghosts and fairies.
 In the folktales, the ancient monuments in Cymru’s landscape are seen as being created by the heroes and gods of old.

 Wales’ many lakes also have their own legends.
 For instance, a dark and dangerous afanc might inhabit each body of water.
 An “afanc” is a water monster, variously described as looking like a giant crocodile or beaver, depending on the region of the story.
 Sometimes, a beautiful, enchanted maiden inhabits the lake, and in other places, one might find a drowned settlement where ghostly occurrences still warn visitors.